dev-pascal/Sudoku-Solver/README.md

 * Hard
 * Legendary

 A user can solve the board via algorithm.
-There are currenlty four algorithms implemented to solve a grid:
+There are currenlty four algorithms included to solve a grid:
 * Backtracking
 * Best First Search
 * Knuth's Dancing Links
 * Simulated Annealing

-To play the Sudoku grid via hand, UI/UX elements are included:
+To play the Sudoku grid via 'hand', the follwing UI-elements are included:
 * Freeze Mode
 * Submission Button
 * Solution Checker